ombori/grid-docs/general/upcoming/README.md

 Below is the list of upcoming platform features:

 ## Console

-### Settings overriding
-- A smarter installations configuration where you will have a global installation settings for an application, and a posibility to override specific settings on location or device level.
-- Estimated release date: January 2023

 ### Device lease
 - Ability to temporarily move devices from a Certified Solutions Provider (CSP) type tenant to its subtenant without having the subtenant billed for the device instance.
 - Estimated release date: January 2023